lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

 ### Why do this
  - You want to use [The Broad Institute's cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job
- - You want to use [The Broad's WDL (workflow definition language)](https://software.broadinstitute.org/wdl) for cromwell to describe your tool and workflow inputs and outputs
+ - You want to use [The Broad Institute's WDL (workflow definition language)](https://software.broadinstitute.org/wdl) to configure the cromwell engine by describing your tool/workflow inputs & outputs
- - Example workflow pattern shown below
+ - Conceptual workflow pattern shown below

  [![wdl-cromwell](/images/wdl-cromwell.png)]()